Our customers have been hired by:

-Do - begin preparing for their phone call by practicing some interview questions and answers.
+Do - begin preparing for their phone call by practicing usual interview questions and answers.

 So, what do you think?
 Do you have any questions on resume dos and don’ts?
 Not sure how to make our resume rules work for you?
 Got any more dos and don’ts to add to our list?
 Give us a shout in the comments below and we will answer your question.
 Thanks for reading!

 About Zety’s Editorial Process